icrlp/gcam-cdr/README.md

-# GGCAM-CDR: A Variant of the Global Change Analysis Model-CDR
+# GCAM-CDR: A Variant of the Global Change Analysis Model

 This software, GCAM-CDR, is a variant of the Global Change Analysis Model (GCAM).
 GCAM is an integrated assessment model for studying climate policy.
 GCAM-CDR